 ABOUT THE EWING FOUNDATION

 We are a national charity, promoting inclusion and achievement for deaf children through listening and speaking.
-Our team of Education Consultants and Specialist Audiology Technicians supports professionals in acquiring the skills and confidence needed to help deaf children use their residual hearing, access technology and develop natural spoken language.
+Our team of Education Consultants and Technology Consultants support professionals in acquiring the skills and confidence needed to help deaf children use their residual hearing, access technology and develop natural spoken language.
 We work with teaching staff, schools, services and resource bases.
 Please browse our pages to learn more about the Ewing Foundation, our work and how to contact us.

 The McAlpines established and supported the foundation so that other deaf children and families could benefit from the expertise and legacy of the Ewings.
 The charity is now chaired by their youngest son Hamish.